Criteria for Full Admission

 Coursework completed more than five years prior to being admitted into the graduate program shall be evaluated by the graduate program director as to current relevance and applicability to the degree requirements.

-Graduate credits taken from other accredited institutions may be transferred to the respective Western graduate studies program upon approval from the graduate program director and Dean of Graduate Studies.
-Transfer credits must be listed and approved by the student’s academic advisor, approved by graduate program director and then submitted to the Office of the Registrar.
-Official transcripts showing successful completion of these credits each at a minimum of 3.0 GPA or equivalent, must be submitted to Western before the graduate degree will be conferred.
+Graduate credits earned from other accredited institutions may be transferred to the respective Western graduate program, upon approval from the graduate program director and the School of Graduate Studies.
+Transfer credits must be listed and approved by the student's academic advisor, approved by the graduate program director, and then submitted to the School of Graduate Studies for processing.
+Official transcripts showing the successful completion of these credits, each with a minimum GPA of 3.0 or equivalent, must be submitted to Western before the graduate degree will be conferred.

 Graduate credits transferred must meet the following criteria: